Emergency Bankruptcy Filing

 - Estimation of liabilities

-Statement of Social Security Number – The Statement of Social Security Number is exactly what it sounds like---a document that lists out your complete social security number.
+STATEMENT OF SOCIAL SECURITY NUMBER – As its name suggests, the Statement of Social Security Number is a document which lists your complete social security number.

-Verification and Master Address List – This is a complete list of all of your creditors.
-For example, if you owe money on 5 credit cards, 3 medical bills, 2 personal loans, 1 car loan, and 1 mortgage, they will all be listed on this document along with their mailing address.
+VERIFICATION AND MASTER ADDRESS LIST – The verification and master address list includes all of your creditors.
+For example, if you currently owe money on 5 credit cards, 3 medical bills, 2 personal loans, 1 car loan, and 1 mortgage, they must all be included on this document along with their mailing address.

-After your Skeletal Bankruptcy is filed, the Court will immediately draft and file a document titled “NOTICE OF INCOMPLETE FILING OR FILING OF OUTDATED FORMS AND NOTICE OF INTENT TO DISMISS CASE IF DOCUMENTS ARE NOT TIMELY FILED”.
-This document lists out each document you will need to file within 14 days of your Skeletal Bankruptcy being filed.
-If the documents are not timely filed, or an extension is not granted, your case will automatically be dismissed by the Clerk of the Court.
-Generally speaking, the additional documents that you will need to file are:
+Once you have filed your Skeletal Bankruptcy, the Court will immediately draft and file a “NOTICE OF INCOMPLETE FILING OR FILING OF OUTDATED FORMS AND NOTICE OF INTENT TO DISMISS CASE IF DOCUMENTS ARE NOT TIMELY FILED.”
+In other words, within 14 days of filing your Skeletal Bankruptcy case, you must file the rest of the bankruptcy documents required for a Chapter 7 or Chapter 13.
+If not completed on time, your case will automatically be dismissed, unless the Court has granted an extension.

 - Attorney’s Disclosure Statement